faultyserver/propiary/README.md

 Automatically generate a list of instance variable declarations as a constant in your types for use in `macro finished`.

+**NOTE:** This currently doesn't really work.
+It can handle basic `property`, and `getter` calls, but anything that implies nilability will have awkward interactions.

 ## Installation